sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SH 206: Give learners opportunities in the course to evaluate themselves.
 - SH 212: Directly intervene on student's beliefs about their own learning to support the idea that they are in control of their learning.

 ### Application: Peer review, rubrics, and scoring

-**Question**: _Is peer review effective?_
+**Question**: _Is peer review effective?
+When and how?_

-**Question**: _When and how?_
+- SH 142 The most effective feedback tends to happen immediately; frequency is not as important as timeliness.
+    - Cites Hattie & Timperley, 2007; Traxler & Gernsbacher, 1992; Mathan & Koedinger, 2005
+- SH 150: Design for frequent feedback opportunities.
+- SB 214-215: Use explanatory feedback to help support building correct mental models.
+    - Cites Moreno 2004
+- SH 151: Use peer feedback with very explicit guidelines and criteria.

 **Question**: _Is it effective to ask learners to evaluate their own work against the work of others?_

+- SH 209-210: Have learners evaluate peer work to support their own metacognitive development.
+Ensure there is specific criteria for evaluation.

 **Question**: _What is the best method to set performance expectations?_

+- SH 129-130: Teachers can help target feedback more clearly by using a rubric, which supports deliberate practice.
+    - Cites Goodrich Andrade 2001; Nelson 1990
+- SH 205: Include performance criteria with assignments to support metacognitive development.

 **Question**: _How can rubrics be used effectively?
 Where is evidence effective?_

 - SH 87: Providing rubrics can help learners plan the task and set positive expectations of their own performance, motivating them to complete the task.

-**Question**: _Can heuristics be effective?
-Can self-assessment with heuristics be effective?_

-_File_

 - SE 97-98: Keep feedback together with both the question and the responses.
 Explain the correct answer rather than simply stating which answer is correct.
 - SH 128: Targeted feedback helps learners to focus and greatly improves learning outcomes.
     - Cites Rothkopf and Billington 1979
-- SH 129-130: Teachers can help target feedback more clearly by using a rubric, which supports deliberate practice.
-    - Cites Goodrich Andrade 2001; Nelson 1990
-- SH 137-138: Targeted and goal-directed feedback provides learners with a map.
 - SH 139-140: Feedback is more effective when it is specific rather than general.
     - Cites Black & William, 1998; Cardelle & Corno, 1981; Balzer et al., 1989; McKendree, 1990
+- SH 137-138: Targeted and goal-directed feedback provides learners with a map.
 - SH 140-141: Too much feedback can impose cognitive overload and hinder learning.
     - Cites Lamburg, 1980; Shuman, 1979
-- SH 142 The most effective feedback tends to happen immediately; frequency is not as important as timeliness.
-    - Cites Hattie & Timperley, 2007; Traxler & Gernsbacher, 1992; Mathan & Koedinger, 2005
 - SH 145: Making goals explicit can help support deliberate practice via targeted feedback.
 - SH 149: Prioritize feedback to not overwhelm learners.
-- SH 150: Design for frequent feedback opportunities.
-- SH 151: Use peer feedback with very explicit guidelines and criteria.
-- SH 151: Require learners to use their prior feedback and explain how they used it in future work.
-- SB 214-215: Use explanatory feedback to help support building correct mental models.
-    - Cites Moreno 2004
 - SB 215-217: Support intrinsic (question specific) feedback with instructional feedback (why the outcome occurred).
 - SH 146: Rubrics can help support deliberate practice by showing learners where to focus.
 - SH 232: Rubrics > Read Stevens and Levi (2005)
 - SB 365: To support mastery-based goals, assess both process and outcomes.
-- SH 205: Include performance criteria with assignments to support metacognitive development.
 - SH 147: When there is a pattern of misinterpretation of the goals, explicitly show what you do not want.
 - SH 204: Be very explicit with assignments including the goals of the assignment.

-- SH 209-210: Have learners evaluate peer work to support their own metacognitive development.
-Ensure there is specific criteria for evaluation.
+**Question**: _Can heuristics be effective?
+Can self-assessment with heuristics be effective?_

+- SH 151: Require learners to use their prior feedback and explain how they used it in future work.

 ### Application: Learning by teaching